Walter A. Shewhart

 In 1946, Deming was working as a private consultant.
 After World War II, the Economic and Scientific Section of the War Department sent Deming to Japan so he could study agricultural production problems and other connected issues occurring in the nation, damaged by the war.

 In 1947, Deming went to Japan to help the statisticians of Japan evaluate nutrition issues and housing troubles and to help in the early planning of Japan's 1951 census.
 While there, the Japanese Statistical Society (JSS) deemed him an honorary member.

-In 1950, the Japanese Union of Scientists and Engineers (JUSE) had studied Shewhart's cycle and wanted an expert to teach them more on the subject.
+In 1950, the Japanese Union of Scientists and Engineers (JUSE) studied Shewhart's cycle and wanted an expert to teach them more on the subject.
 JUSE members thus sought out Deming to teach them about statistical control.

 Deming went on, in 1950, to teach people about concepts of quality and statistical process control (SPC).
 In Japan, Deming taught hundreds of top management industrialists, scholars, engineers, and managers.
 Deming's main teaching to executives was that increased quality decreases expenditures and increases productivity and market share.
 Multiple manufacturers in Japan followed Deming's techniques to achieve new levels of productivity and quality.
 A new international demand for products coming from Japan arose due to their decreased cost and increased quality.
-In the 1950s, from the processes based on what Deming taught, Japan was on the path to becoming the second largest economy in the world.
+In the 1950s, from the processes based on what Deming taught, Japan was on the path to becoming the second-largest economy in the world.
 Deming can be credited for bringing the idea of continuous improvement to Japan.

 In 1960, The Emperor of Japan gave an award to Deming for pioneering, introducing, and implementing Kaizen in Japan.
-The award was called the "2nd Order medal of the Sacred Treasure."
+The award was called the "2nd Order Medal of the Sacred Treasure."

 Training Within Industry (TWI)